Tracer-Cloud/tracer-test-pipelines-bioinformatics/frameworks/nextflow/README.md

 ## How to run on Tracer Sandbox

-Only the test_rnaseq pipeline is tested to run completely on our sandbox

-> Only the `test_rnaseq` pipeline has been verified to run successfully on the Tracer sandbox environment.

 To run it:

 ```bash
 make test_rnaseq
 ```

+_Note: Only the `test_rnaseq` pipeline has been verified to run successfully on the Tracer sandbox environment._
 ---